 Belief in physical evolution inevitably leads to belief in psychological evolution – self-improvement without God’s guidance or empowerment.

 [Abraham] Maslow maintains that self-actualization is everything a person can become, an ultimate achievement.
 But we can’t see what we can become because we are dominated by whatever need pulls at us.
 Maslow is well known for his hierarchical depiction of deficit and growth needs which offer a path of learning, of becoming.
 Becoming necessitates constant venturing into the unknown.
 It suggests the ability to move toward, or maintain, being, a means of moving with life’s experiences by saturating yourself in each moment and, at the same time, by completely letting go of each moments.
 It is an unfolding.
 The conditions of your life emanate from that instant.

-It is a belief system for people who actively or subconsciously put their faith in Immanuel Kant’s preaching that “Enlightenment is man’s emergence from his self-imposed… inability to use one’s understanding without guidance from another,” and proclaiming with Neitzsche that “God is dead!”
+Self-evolving is a belief system for people who actively or unwittingly put their faith in 19th century’s Immanuel Kant’s preaching that “Enlightenment is man’s emergence from his self-imposed… inability to use one’s understanding without guidance from another,” and proclaiming with Neitzsche that “God is dead!”
 Ummm, so how’s that been working through the 20th century?